 Assist the Vice President in off-campus initiatives and serve as a resource to students in regard to off-campus residency.

-One Sport Clubs Senator
+Two Sport Clubs Senators

 The Sport Clubs Senator shall be a member of at least one of the sport clubs’ organizations recognized by the U.S.S.